 One of the best ways to explore this field is to take some type of musical instrument lessons.
 This experience will help you develop an ear for tonal quality and acquaint you with the care of your instrument.
 It will also put you in contact with those who work professionally with music.
 You may develop a contact with someone at the store where you have purchased or rented your instrument, and, naturally, you will get to know your music teacher.
 Ask these people what they know about the repair and tuning business.
 Your high school or local college music departments can also be excellent places for meeting those who work with instruments.
 Ask teachers in these departments whom they know working in instrument repair.
-You may be able to set up an informational interview with a repairer or tuner you find through these contacts.
+You may be able to set up an information interview with a repairer or tuner you find through these contacts.
 Ask the repairer about his or her education, how he or she got interested in the work, what he or she would recommend for someone considering the field, and any other questions you may have.

 - Artist and Repertoire Workers